 So, why should YOU consider a Gap Year?
-It is a surprisingly personal question, since each person has different motivations for taking a Gap Year and vastly different goals for this time period.
-One thing is certain: the experiences and skills you gain on a Gap Year will not only give you a competitive edge in college or the workforce, but a greater understanding of the world at large.
+It is a surprisingly personal question, since each person has different motivations for taking a Gap Year.
+One thing is certain: the experiences you have on a Gap Year will not only give you a competitive edge in college or the workforce, but a greater understanding of the world at large.

-Even if you don’t find your calling on your Gap Year, you will return from your time with a greater breadth of life experience and lasting memories of your adventures.
+No matter what you do, you will return from your time with a greater breadth of life experience and lasting memories of your adventures.
 Below you will find some frequently asked questions about gap time and links to additional information.

 Q. Why should I take a Gap Year?

 First and foremost, taking a Gap Year should be your decision, and you should be excited about it.
 Deciding to take a Gap Year allows you to take a breath at this important juncture in your life to make deliberate decisions about your personal and educational future.
 Click here to read about the data showing the benefits of a Gap Year.

 Here is our one sentence pitch for why to take gap time: We have worked with hundreds of Gap Year students and not a single person has said they regret the decision, and many say it was the best decision of their life.

 Q: What is the process for deciding to take a Gap Year?

 If you are a college-bound senior in high school who wants to take a Gap Year, we recommend applying to college alongside your classmates and then deferring your admission.
 Here is a regularly updated list of deferral policies from major institutions, or you can call the admissions office to ask.
 Most gappers begin planning their activities during their senior year and have their plans in place by graduation.
 YOu can also read our blog post about how to write a deferral letter to your future college once you’ve decided to take a Gap Year!

 Q. Where can I find more information about Gap Years?